jasonzhangs001/shiyaozhang.github.io/index.md

 ### Education:

-•	Doctor of Philosophy in Electrical Engineering,
+•	Doctor of Philosophy in Electrical Engineering,	2016/09 – 2020/07,

   The University of Hong Kong, Hong Kong SAR, China,

-  2016/09 – 2020/07

-•	Master of Science in Electrical Engineering,
+•	Master of Science in Electrical Engineering, 2015/01 – 2016/05,

   University of Southern California, Los Angeles, California, USA,

-  2015/01 – 2016/05

-•	Bachelor of Science in Electrical Engineering,
+•	Bachelor of Science in Electrical Engineering, 2010/08 – 2014/12,

   Minor: Economics (Graduate with Distinction),

   Purdue University, West Lafayette, Indiana, USA

-  2010/08 – 2014/12,

 ### Professional Experience:

-•	Post-doctoral Research Fellow, 2020/09 – Present
+•	Post-doctoral Research Fellow, 2020/09 – Present,

-  Academy for Advanced Interdisciplinary Studies
+  Academy for Advanced Interdisciplinary Studies,

   Southern University of Science and Technology, Shenzhen, China

-•	Visiting Scholar,	2020/08 – 2020/09
+•	Visiting Scholar,	2020/08 – 2020/09,

-  Department of Computer Science and Engineering
+  Department of Computer Science and Engineering,

   Southern University of Science and Technology, Shenzhen, China

-•	Research Assistant,	2018/04 – 2019/03
+•	Research Assistant,	2018/04 – 2019/03,

   The University of Hong Kong Shenzhen Institute of Research and Innovation (HKU-SIRI), Shenzhen, China